 You can name up to 10 collaborators in Setpad and, for each one, give them different accesses or permissions.
 The person who starts the project, as well as accountants and production management can invite employees and grant them access.
 That is to say: who can see the financial information in the contracts, who can see the calculated time sheets and this for all the teams, only on set or only off set.

-When starting your project in Setpad, it is mandatory to enter a function charter.
+When starting your project in Setpad, it is mandatory to enter a functions chart.
 These are the accounting codes for each function of the departments.

 Setpad gives you three choices:

-- Copy the model chart (the generic Telefilm chart which contains more than 300 functions)
+- Copy the chart from a template (the generic Telefilm chart which contains more than 300 functions)

-- Copy a charter from an existing production (ideal when doing several projects with Setpad and want to keep the same charter from one production to another)
+- Copy a chart from an existing production (ideal when doing several projects with Setpad and want to keep the same chart from one production to another)

 - Start from an empty chart (ideal when you want to create your own chart and then copy it to your next projects in Setpad)

-Each of the charters can be modified according to needs.
-You can also include THMs (minimum hourly rate) or FQMs (minimum daily rate)
+Each of the charts can be modified according to needs.
+You can also include MHRs (minimum hourly rate) or MDRs (minimum daily rate)